Musique

 (Germany)

-"Richly-realized exotica travels the world via influences
+"Richly-realized exotica travels the world via influences from

-even in its darker moments.
+in its darker moments.
 Majestically emerging "Splendeur"

 (2:33) rises in shimmering synthcurtains, laced with opera-esque